 Public institutions and critical infrastructures are quickly becoming top targets for cybercrime around the world, and this can have detrimental effects on the countries, organizations, and all people that rely on them.
 We’ve already seen how cyberattacks have been behind nationwide power outages, the disruption of healthcare services, and even acted as catalysts for invasions in the most extreme cases.

-In this blog, we’ll explore why this is happening and what you can do about it as we look at the top 5 cyberattacks on critical infrastructure.
+In this blog, we’ll explore how to protect critical infrastructure from cyberattacks as we look at the most recent cyberattacks 2025-2026 on critical infrastructure.

 Why are cyberattacks targeting critical infrastructure?